ssuryanarayanan/Qi-Docs/docs/Reading_Data.rst

 - To read at individual indexes, use GetFirstValue, GetLastValue, GetValue, FindDiscreteValue, etc….
 - To search in reverse, use GetRangeValues

+Reading and writing data with the Qi Client Libraries is performed through the ``IQiDataService`` interface, which can be accessed with the ``QiService.GetDataService( )`` helper.

 Generics and tuples
 ------------